 For me personally, I’m a firm believer that learning and education should become a lifelong pursuit and as we know once we are out of school, learning becomes optional!
 For all kids, their primary responsibility for the first 18-20 years of their lives is learning.
 With that though, just consider how much information on a daily basis they need to retain.

 When you think about this it is easy to see the importance of a healthy sleep schedule is and how hard it is to not overstate.

 However, all this suddenly changes when you have a baby, right?
 I mean, you have brought a wonderful new life into this world, right?
 Many people in our society now view this as what being a parent is to be about.
 In fact.
-As new parent’s the message they are giving is their own sleep will have to be sacrificed for the first few years of their child’s life.
-With some parents even told it can be six or seven years!
+As new parents are the message they are giving is their own sleep will have to be sacrificed for the first few years of their child’s life.
+Some parents even told it can be six or seven years!